Skip to main content

 What Are the Implications of Data Security Language?

-The language used to describe measures in a privacy policy is often a telling indicator of a vendor’s commitment to protecting your information.
+The language used to describe data security measures in a privacy policy is often a telling indicator of a vendor’s commitment to protecting your information.
 Vague or weak language, such as “we take reasonable measures to protect your data” or “we cannot guarantee the security of your information,” is a major red flag.

 While it is true that no security system is impenetrable, a reputable vendor will articulate a robust security posture that includes specific measures such as encryption of data at rest and in transit, regular security audits, and employee training on data protection protocols.